Equinox Group: Hard-to-cancel practices

-Employment practices controversy
+Employment practices

 A 2019 article in The New York Times reported that trainers often worked long hours, sometimes as many as 80 a week, forcing some to sleep in employee locker rooms or their cars between shifts.
 Former and current trainers also described intense pressure from the company to recruit and retain clients drawn from the club's members.

 The company settled out of court two lawsuits in California in 2013, both related to unpaid overtime for trainers.